 Tip Number 18, Not Use Your Money

 Tip 19 is to not use your money at all but to use points and book it with award points.
 When you’re using award points for a booking, I will tell you to not get suckered into premium rooms.
-Make sure that the rates and rooms that you’re booking are the standard or the saver awards.
+Make sure that the rates and rooms that you’re booking are the standards or the saver awards.
 Hilton is notorious for this, where the standard rate might be 60,000 points, but they’ll be offering you premium rooms for like 200,000 points a night.